M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 2. **Register File**

-    During the debugging process we came across issues when performing the unconditional jump instruction in the reference program, where we would write to the zero register.
-This was therefore ammended with a small addition to the logic.
+    While debugging we found an issue with the unconditional jump instruction in the reference program, where we would write to the zero register.
+This was ammended with a small addition to the logic.

     ```
         // Orginal Code: